nilbus/pinewood-derby/README.md

 `SensorWatch` runs as a daemon to keep the persistent instance of TrackSensor necessary to keep the device open.
 The application communicates with the daemon via POSIX signals (SIGUSR1) to start a race.
 The daemon communicates with the app via Faye and database updates.

+### Rails web server

+The user interface is provided via the web.

 ### Faye websocket pub/sub

 The faye-rails `AnnounceController` in the `SensorWatch` daemon uses ActiveRecord observers to detect changes the daemon makes to the models - updating heat status, run times, etc. These changes trigger Faye to publish a message.